tensorflow/hub/tfhub_dev/README.md

 This location serves for storing documentation for models to be published on [tfhub.dev](https://tfhub.dev).

-Please note that publishing to tfhub.dev is in **early testing and is currently invitation only**.
-If you are interested in publishing, please [register your interest here](https://www.tensorflow.org/hub/publish) and we will reach out to you as our publishing development progresses.
+Please note that publishing to tfhub.dev is in **early testing**.
+If you are interested in publishing, please follow the directions below and we will process your submission as soon as possible.

 ### Handles
 Model handles are alphanumeric tokens separated by slashes into logical parts.